-Figure 7.
-Summary of input data used for the eastern Jackass Morwong assessment.
+Figure 8.7.
+Summary of input data used for the eastern Jackass Morwong assessment base case (which accidentally excluded the port length composition data from 2018-2020).

 Data by type and year, circle area is relative to precision within data type